 A preliminary report is published within two weeks after the reporting deadline.
-In connection with this, preliminary statistical measures as shown on the webpage, for at least two weeks.
-Since the preliminary statistics are subject to change, they are not always shown during the final processing of the results.
+In connection with this, preliminary statistical measures are shown on the webpage, for at least two weeks.

-The preliminary report consists of a pdf document with comments, which should be read alongside the preliminary results on the webpage.
-The report contains a short description of the sample content, and a description of how to interpret the results with respect to the preliminary limits of acceptance.
+The preliminary report contains a short description of the sample content, and a description of how to interpret the results with respect to the preliminary limits of acceptance.
 The report may also contain an annex with photos that show the outcome and appearance of the colonies on various selective media.